xjmusic/xjmusic/README.md

 Your **/etc/hosts** file should now contain these lines at the end:

+    127.0.0.1 xj.dev
     172.16.217.10 hub01xj1
-    172.16.217.10 xj.outright.dev
     172.16.217.50 mysql01xj1
     172.16.217.60 redis01xj1

+Note that `xj.dev` simply points to the local loopback.
+Docker-compose maps maps local port 80 to the `hub01xj1` docker container port 80.

-Assuming the docker containers are up and the hosts configured, you'll be able to open the main UI in a browser at [http://xj.outright.dev/](http://xj.outright.dev/)
+Assuming the docker containers are up and the hosts configured, you'll be able to open the main UI in a browser at [http://xj.dev/](http://xj.dev/)

 The front-end UI is served by the Nginx server on `hub01xj1` via the local `ui/dist` volume.
 During development, use the [Ember CLI](https://ember-cli.com/) to keep the front-end continuously re-built in real time:

     cd ui
     ember build --watch

 To compile the Java server-side applications and package them for deployment:

     bin/package

 To build and deploy the platform during local development, we run this a lot:

-    bin/package && docker restart hub01xj1
+    bin/package && docker restart hub01xj1 work01xj1

-For a more destructive complete rebuild, including configurations and front-end, we could run:
+For a complete rebuild, including configurations and front-end, we could run:

-    docker rm -f hub01xj1 && \
-      bin/package && \
-      docker-compose up -d
+    docker compose up -d --build

 The data on `mysql01xj1` and `redis01xj1` persists until those containers are explicitly destroyed.

 Attach to the shell on the main server `hub01xj1` while it's running, and tail the logs:

     docker attach hub01xj1
     # now inside shell
     tail -f /var/log/nginx/*.log /var/log/hub/*.log

-After logging in via Google, there will be a user created with an `id` of 1.
-To grant the `admin` user role, you'll connect directly to the database on `mysql01xj1`:
+After logging in via Google, there will be a user created for you.
+It will have an `id`, for example 21.
+To grant the `admin` user role, you'll connect directly to the database on `mysql01xj1` using the port forwarding from local port 3300 (to Docker Mysql container port 3306):

-    mysql -uroot -hmysql01xj1 xj
+    mysql -uroot -P 3300 xj

-And inside mysql shell:

-    insert into user_role (user_id, type) values (1, "admin");
+There's a convenience script to easily connect to the MySQL database in the Docker container.

+    bin/mysql

+And inside mysql shell, for example to impersonate user #1 (after being auto-logged-in as new user #21):

+    use xj;
+    update user_auth set user_id=1 where user_id=21;

 Only between major platform configuration changes (e.g. to **.nginx/locations.conf**), it may be necessary to force Docker to rebuild the container using `--build`: